eleda77/eleda77.github.io/docs/vocab_list.md

 **shagreen** - sharkskin used as a decorative material or, for its natural rough surface of pointed scales, as an abrasive; a kind of untanned leather with a rough granulated surface

+**shambolic** - chaotic, disorganized, or mismanaged

 **sheel** - to shell; to take off the husk or outer covering of (alternate spelling of 'shell')

 **shekel** - a silver coin and unit of weight used in ancient Israel and the Middle East; money, wealth

 **sidereal** - of or with respect to the distant stars (i.e. the constellations or fixed stars, not the sun or planets)

+**skiffle** - a kind of folk music with a blues or jazz flavor that was popular in the 1950s, played by a small group and often incorporating improvised instruments such as washboards

 **skint** - (of a person) having little or no money available